Healing Is Not Self-Improvement

 Trauma-informed healing offers a very different truth.

-If you grew up in an environment where safety, love, or emotional consistency were missing, you likely learned early on that being yourself was not safe.
+If you grew up where safety, love, or emotional consistency were missing, you likely learned early that being yourself was not always safe.

 You may have learned to: